Planter class

 The planter class was a racial and socioeconomic class which emerged in the Americas during European colonization in the early modern period.
-Members of the class, most of whom were settlers of European descent, consisted of individuals who owned or were financially connected to plantations, large-scale farms devoted to the production of cash crops in high demand across markets in Europe and America.
-These plantations were operated by the forced labor of enslaved people and indentured servants and typically existed in subtropical, tropical, and somewhat more temperate climates, where the soil was fertile enough to handle the intensity of plantation agriculture.
+Members of the class, most of whom were settlers of European descent, consisted of individuals who owned or were financially connected to plantations, large-scale farms devoted to the production of cash crops in high demand across Europe and America.
+These plantations were often operated by the forced labor of slaves and indentured servants and typically existed in subtropical, tropical, and somewhat more temperate climates, where the soil was fertile enough to handle the intensity of plantation agriculture.
 Cash crops produced on plantations owned by the planter class included tobacco, sugarcane, cotton, indigo, coffee, tea, cocoa, sisal, oil seeds, oil palms, hemp, rubber trees, and fruits.
 In North America, the planter class formed part of the American gentry.

-As European settlers began to colonize the Americas in the 16th and 17th centuries, they quickly realized the economic potential of growing cash crops which were in high demand in Europe.
+As European settlers began to colonize the Americas from the 15th century onwards, they quickly realized the economic potential of growing cash crops which were in high demand in Europe.
 Settlers began to establish plantations, the majority of which were located in the West Indies.
 Initially, these plantations were operated with the labor of indentured servants from Europe, but they were eventually supplanted by enslaved Africans brought to the Americas via the Atlantic slave trade.
-Colonial plantations eventually formed a key component of the triangular trade, whereby European goods were brought to Africa and exchanged for slaves, which were brought to the Americas to be sold to colonists, who used them to produce cash crops which were shipped back to Europe; most African slaves brought to the Americas were sold to the planter class, who frequently subjected them to brutal mistreatment.
+Colonial plantations eventually formed a key component of the triangular trade, whereby European goods were brought to Africa and exchanged for slaves, which were brought to the Americas to be sold to colonists, who used them to produce cash crops which were shipped back to Europe.
+Most African slaves brought to the Americas were sold to the planter class, who allegedly frequently subjected them to brutal mistreatment.

 Beginning in the mid-18th century, the rise of abolitionism in Europe and the Americas led to a popular movement to abolish slavery in European colonies, which met with strong resistance from the planter class.
-Despite this, European nations gradually began to abolish their involvement in the slave trade and the institution of slavery itself during the late-18th and early 19th centuries.
-Nations in the Americas followed suit, with Brazil being the last nation to abolish slavery, in 1888.
+Despite this, European nations gradually began to abolish their involvement in the slave trade and the institution of slavery itself during the late-18th and 19th centuries.
+Nations in the Americas followed suit, with Brazil being the last nation to abolish slavery in 1888.
 The abolition of slavery led to a rapid decline in the fortunes of the planter class, which responded by importing indentured servants from Asia.
 By the 20th century, the planter class ceased to be politically and socially influential in either the Americas or Europe.
 The exact reasons for the decline of the planter class and their role in the development of racial capitalism remain a strong point of contention among historians.